 There are other lines of evidence which allow to recognise that protoantlers underwent a process of regeneration: ontogenetical changes in size and morphology of both the pedicle and the protoantler with the successive cycles of cast and re-growth, and histological differences showing that the protoantler is made up of a more immature bone than the pedicle (Azanza et al. 2011).
-The specimens attributed here to Acteocemas infans (or to a closely related form) show protoantlers with a basal increased size respect to the pedicle top (that is, the basal dimensions clearly exceed the pedicle diameters).
+In dicrocerines, the first set of protoantlers grows from the pedicle having no size difference between the protoantler base and the pedicle top, but with the successive re-growth, the protoantler base is larger and it increases the size difference with the pedicle top (Azanza et al 2011).
+IPS12180 and the other specimens attributed here to Acteocemas infans (or to a closely related form), show protoantlers with a basal increased size respect to the pedicle top (that is, the basal dimensions clearly exceed the pedicle diameters).
 All of them seem to correspond to regenerated protoantlers.
-In a longitudinal radiographic section of the holotype specimen (Rossner et al. 2021, fig 6a), a concave discontinuity of the Haversian tissue appears at the transition from the pedicle to the antler, which Rossner et al. (2021) interpreted as a kind of transverse seam indicating reinduced growth.
-However, this discontinuity fades out in another longitudinal radiographic section of the same specimen (Rossner et al. 2021, fig 8j, online resource 15), with the consequent difficulty in interpreting what it really represents.
+In a longitudinal radiographic section of the holotype specimen (Rössner et al. 2021, fig. 6a), a concave discontinuity of the Haversian tissue appears at the transition from the pedicle to the antler, which Rössner et al. (2021) interpreted as a kind of transverse seam indicating reinduced growth.
+However, this discontinuity fades out in another longitudinal radiographic section of the same specimen (Rössner et al. 2021, fig. 8j and online resource 15), with the consequent difficulty in interpreting what it really represents.
 Unfortunately, thin-sections are not available as all Acteocemas fossils are unique specimens, and regular computed tomography does not have the resolution required to determine from a histological viewpoint the maturity of the bone.
 However, it is worth noting that histological studies carried out in procervuline and dicrocerine protoantlers have indicated the widespread occurrence of secondary osteons (Azanza et al. 2011; Rössner et al. 2021).
 This remodelling activity indicates an extended lifespan of these protoantlers if compared to modern-type antlers (Azanza et al. 2011).
-This is consistent with the more prolonged mineralisation process extending proximally the protective bridge of compact bone —supposedly building in IPS12180— along the pedicle in the Acteocemas holotype as discussed above.
+This is consistent with the more prolonged mineralisation process extending from distal to proximal the protective bridge of compact bone —supposedly building in IPS12180— along the pedicle in the Acteocemas holotype as discussed above.
 A longer lifespan makes difficult to attribute an annual cycle similar to modern-type antlers.

 The causal link between early antlers and extrinsic (climate-related) factors